-Destination NSW is the lead government agency for the New South Wales (NSW) tourism and major events sectors.
-Our role is to market Sydney and NSW as one of the world’s premier tourism and major events destinations; to secure major sporting and cultural events; to work in partnership with Business Events Sydney to win major international conventions and incentive travel reward programs; to develop and deliver initiatives that will drive visitor growth throughout the State; and to achieve the NSW Government’s goal of doubling expenditure within the State’s visitor economy by 2020.
+Our role is to market Sydney and NSW as one of the world’s premier tourism and major events destinations; promote travel to and within NSW, to secure major events; to work in partnership with Business Events Sydney to win major international conventions and incentive travel reward programs; to develop and deliver initiatives that will drive visitor growth throughout the State; and to achieve the NSW Government’s goal of tripling overnight expenditure within the State’s visitor economy by 2030.

 Destination NSW is based in Sydney, New South Wales, Australia and has offices in the USA, South Korea, New Zealand, India, Germany, United Kingdom, Singapore and Japan.

-Destination NSW will collect, store, use and disclose Personal Information in accordance with the Privacy and Personal Information Protection Act 1998 (NSW) (including the Information Privacy Principles (IPPs)) (PPIPA), Privacy Act 1988 (including the Australian Privacy Principles (APPs)) (Privacy Act) and any other relevant laws and codes of practice in operation from time to time including the Regulation.
+Destination NSW will collect, store, use and disclose Personal Information in accordance with the Privacy and Personal Information Protection Act 1998 (NSW) (including the Information Privacy Principles (IPPs)) (PPIPA), Privacy Act 1988 (including the Australian Privacy Principles (APPs)) (Privacy Act) and any other relevant laws and codes of practice in operation from time to time including the GDPR.

 Australian and New South Wales Legislation

 When you interact with Destination NSW and use Destination NSW’s websites, mobile websites or mobile applications, your privacy is protected by the PPIPA and Privacy Act.

 General Data Protection (GDPR) Regulation

-The Regulation applies to the data processing activities of Destination NSW in the European Union as:
+The GDPR applies to the data processing activities of Destination NSW in the European Union as We:

-- We have operations in the European Union namely United Kingdom, Germany and France.
+have operations in the European Union namely the United Kingdom, Germany and France; and

 Personal Information is defined by Australian and New South Wales Legislation and Privacy Principles as namely information or any opinion, whether true or not, and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable from the information or opinion.

-Personal Information is also defined by the Regulation in which we provide particulars namely:
+Personal Information is also defined by the GDPR in which we provide particulars namely:

 Examples of data not considered personal data: